Water and Atmospheric Moisture

 Because condensation is occurring, fog implies the temperature at the ground is at, or below, the dew point temperature of the air.
 Fog is usually capped by a layer of warmer air, preventing the air from rising (a temperature inversion).

 Valley Fog forms during the night.
-Valley winds may move moist air down into cold valley bottoms.
+Valley winds may move moist air down into cold valley bottoms (remember katabatic winds).
 This often happens in river valleys.
 See Figure 7.22 4CE, p.
 198 (7.26 3CE, p.
 189), “Valley Fog.”

-- Radiation fog forms when there is no air movement.
+- Radiation or evaporation fog forms when there is no air movement.

 - Steam Fog

-occurs when cooler air rests above warmer water and vapor that evaporates into the air cools to its dewpoint.
+Steam fog occurs when cooler air rests above warmer water and vapor that evaporates into the air cools to its dew point.
 This can occur over hot springs.
-Or it can occur in the Arctic when icy cP air moves over open water.
+Or it can occur in the Arctic when icy cP air moves over open water (which is relatively warm compared to the air).
 This is sometimes called Arctic sea smoke.
-See the example.

-The importance of fog as a source of moisture for Earth ecosystems (even human drinking water) is wonderfully investigated in a Scientific American article, “Fog for a Thirsty Planet” … online.
+The importance of fog as a source of moisture for Earth ecosystems (even human drinking water) is summarized in “Geosystems Now: Getting water from air in arid climates” (beginning of Chapter 7 in your text, p.
+181) and in a Scientific American article, “Fog for a Thirsty Planet”

 A. Dew, Fog-Drip, Rime